troglobit/rfctl/README.md

     sudo apt install raspberrypi-kernel-headers

-Then enter the kernel driver directory and build, the `KERNELDIR=` environment variable only needs to be set if your kernel headers are not in `/lib/modules`:
+Then enter the kernel driver directory to build, load the driver, and create the device node `rfctl` uses:

     cd pibang/linux
-    make KERNELDIR=/lib/modules/`uname -r`/build
+    make
-    sudo insmod rfbb.ko
+	sudo make insmod

-Check for device node and add if not already there using dialout as group.

-    ls -al /dev/rfbb
-    dmesg
-    cat /proc/devices |grep rfbb
-    sudo mknod /dev/rfbb c 243 0
-    sudo chown root:dialout /dev/rfbb
-    sudo chmod g+rw /dev/rfbb

-The dynamically allocated major device number can be found in the file `/proc/devices`, here the example `243` is used but it will vary depending on your system:

-    grep rfbb /proc/devices | sed 's/\([0-9]*\) rfbb/\1/'

 rfctl